Freyrr/StableDiffusionOnlyCPU/README.md

 1. Modifying the prompt in `main.py`
 2. Enabling/disabling specific models in the `AVAILABLE_MODELS` list
 3. Adjusting the output directory in the `generate_and_save_image` function

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📝 Changelog

+See [CHANGELOG.md](CHANGELOG.md) for details on the latest updates and modifications.

 ## Main Dependencies